 The most popular activity for a visit to Rottnest Island is self-guided bike tour around the island.

-Stopping at various coves, beaches, and bays you get the chance to cool off in the crystal clear waters, see some beautiful marine life, and spot the shipwrecks that are dotted along the coastline!
+Stopping at various coves, beaches, and bays you get the chance to cool off in the crystal clear waters, see some beautiful marine life, and spot the shipwrecks that dot the coastline!

-The quokka is native to Rottnest Island, and dubbed the happiest animal in the world it’s easy to see why it holds such a prestigious title!
+The quokka is native to Rottnest Island, and dubbed the happiest animal in the world, due to its characteristic ‘grin’.

-You’ll your new furry friends literally everywhere on Rotto, curiously hopping about sniffing out their next meal.
-As quokkas are so docile with the cutest chubby cheeks around, they’re always happy to pose for a photo or two and give visitors the chance for a coveted quokka selfie!
+You’ll catch your new furry friends literally everywhere on Rotto, curiously hopping about sniffing out their next meal.

-Besides the nature side of Rottnest Island, you can also take a ride up to the historical attraction of Oliver Hill Battery for 360 views of the island and learn about the island’s place in military history.
+Besides tsome epic nature, you can also take a ride up to the historical attraction of Oliver Hill Battery for 360 views of the island and learn about the island’s place in military history.

-With so much to see and do on Rottnest Island, you definitely can’t miss it on your trip!
+With so much to see and do on Rottnest Island, you definitely can’t miss it on your trip to WA.

 By Marianne of Mum on the Move

-It’s not just a playground for adults.
-Read more about what to do in Margaret River with kids here.
+This is one of the best places to visit in Australia and it’s not just a playground for adults.
+Discover what to do in Margaret River with kids.